Challenges of variational quantum optimization with measurement shot noise: Discussion

-Notable findings are obtained also for QAOA.
-The presence of the problem Hamiltonian in the circuit leads to a functional optimization: the energy landscape $f(x)$ is effectively queried in superposition, and by adjusting the QAOA parameters one can create an interference pattern that enables the global minima to be sampled more frequently than by uniform random choice.
-However, the question we want to answer here is practical: how many total circuit executions does QAOA need as the problem size increases, while maintaining a fixed success probability?
-In contrast to most of the QAOA literature, we keep in consideration that the cost function needs to be stochastically evaluated, and in realistic conditions one can afford only $M \ll 2^L$ samples.
+Then we consider QAOA: in contrast to most of the literature, we keep in consideration that the cost function needs to be stochastically evaluated, and in realistic conditions one can afford only $M \ll 2^L$ samples.

-We first adopt a textbook version of QAOA, where we optimize the parameters from scratch, i.\,e., starting from random initial values.
+We first adopt a textbook version of QAOA, where we optimize the parameters from scratch, i.e., starting from random initial values.
 While, as expected, the total computation complexity is exponential, the exponent $k$ is sizeably reduced compared to the full state enumeration.
-Notice that the performance degradation with the system size at fixed quantum resources $n_{\mathrm{calls}}$ is not due here to hardware noise~\cite{harrigan2021quantum}, but to the intrinsic quantum measurement shot noise, a crucial ingredient which is often overlooked and usually leads to over-optimistic expectations for quantum algorithms~\cite{wecker2015progress,mazzola2022exponential}.
-Notice also that our numerical findings are compatible with~\cite{harrow2021low}, which discusses the query complexity of variational algorithms but only in the vicinity of the global minimum.
+Notice that the performance degradation with the system size at fixed quantum resources $n_{\mathrm{calls}}$ is not due here to hardware noise~\cite{harrigan2021quantum}, but to the intrinsic quantum measurement shot noise, a crucial ingredient which is often overlooked and usually leads to overoptimistic expectations for quantum algorithms~\cite{mazzola2022exponential,wecker2015progress}.
+Notice also that our numerical findings are compatible with Ref.\,\cite{harrow2021low}, which discusses the query complexity of variational algorithms but only in the vicinity of the global minimum.

 With the energy-based optimizer COBYLA, the QAOA scaling exponents turn out to be $k \simeq 0.4$ for the ferromagnetic problem, and in the range $0.5 < k < 0.8$ for the disordered models; the circuit depth does not significantly affect the scaling.
 As opposed to the VQE case, adopting a gradient-based optimization does not sizeably change $k$.
 Furthermore, a third optimizer, the SPSA algorithm, provides compatible results.
 These scaling exponents can be used to estimate the hypothetical runtimes required to execute the QAOA algorithm on physical quantum devices for realistic problem sizes.
 Assuming the best-observed scenario of the ferromagnetic case, $n_{\mathrm{calls}} = 1 \times 2^{0.31 \cdot L}$, some consequential bounds can be provided.
 For example, considering the circuit depth $d=2$, gate execution time $t_{\mathrm{gate}}= 10$\,ns for the NISQ era (best case scenario here), one obtains runtimes of about tens of seconds for a hypothetical problem size $L=100$, and a time much beyond the age of universe already for $L=500$.
 These quotes need to be contrasted with tens of milliseconds of total CPU time of simulated annealing~\cite{isakov2015optimised}, or minutes for exact algorithms~\cite{boixo2014evidence} for $L=500$.
 To achieve a runtime of order 10 ms (resp. minutes), for $L=500$, QAOA should achieve a scaling exponent of about $k=0.04$ (resp. $0.07$).
 We conclude that even the best-case scenario observed for the ferromagnetic model is insufficient to provide practical advantage relatively to classical methods or at least feasible absolute times.